dpbird/UsefulSystemWork/Gradebook and Graceday/README.md

 - (Manual Mode Only:) "Penalty percentage applied to Homework X for STUDENT NAME who submitted Y day(s) late?
     - Give it a value between 0 and 1 which represents the percentage which will be applied.
 If you put 0.7 this means that the student will get 70% of their score.

+NOTE: The current system has a built in 30 minute grace window, this means students can submit up to 30 minutes late, and it will still count as if the submission was made on time.

 Output:
 It will output the files as gradebook.csv and gracedays.csv